-Interactive Simulations for Biophysical Chemistry with JSPlotly & GSPlotly
+Interactive Simulations with JSPlotly

-1. Choose a topic;
+1. Choose a theme;

-2. Click on the corresponding graph;
+2. Click on the corresponding plot;

-3. Click on "Add Plot";
+3. Click on "add";

 4. Use the mouse for interactivity and/or edit the code.